AlexTISYoung/snipar/docs/guide.rst

 If one wishes to model indirect genetic effects from siblings, one can use the '--fit_sib' option to add the genotype(s) of the individual's sibling(s) to the regression.

+To improve power when imputed and/or observed parental genotypes are available, the '--impute_unrel' argument can be used to include samples without genotyped parents/siblings through linear imputation of parental genotypes.
+This can increase the effective sample size by up to 50% when very large samples without genotyped relatives are available.
+See the discussion of the unified estimator in `Guan et al. 2022 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details.
+If applied to the full sampple for which standard GWAS would be applied, this method will give estimates of population effects of equivalent power to standard GWAS along with direct genetic effect estimates.

+Methods with imputed parental genotypes can be susceptible to population stratification when samples are strongly structured (Fst > 0.01) or when parents are admixed between similarly differentiated groups.
+To maximize power in these cases, one can use the '--robust' argument to use the robust estimator.
+This requires parental genotypes imputed from phased data to work, although the imputed parental genotypes are not directly used in regression design: the imputation procedure is used to work out parent-of-origin of alleles to enable optimal use of samples with one parent genotyped.
+The default behaviour of the gwas.py script is also appropriate for strongly structured samples, but will generally have reduced power compared to the robust estimator.
+See `Guan et al. 2022 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details

-The gwas.py script first estimates a variance component model with two variance components, with one modelling the phenotypic correlation between siblings and the other modelling correlation between individuals with genetic relatedness passing a chosen threshold specified by the '--sparse_thres' argument (default is 0.05), and then does a transformation that allows the SNP effects to be estimated by simple linear regression while accounting for correlations between samples.
-The second component requires input of a relationship matrix, either from a GCTA GRM (`--grm_path`) or a IBD relatedness file estimated by KING (`--ibdrel_path``).
-One can choose to remove one of two components by providing the '--no_sib_var' or '--no_grm_var' argument.
+By defualt the :ref:`gwas.py <gwas.py>` script estimates a variance component model that models the phenotypic correlation between siblings after accounting for the covariates.
+Modelling correlations between siblings is important to ensure statistically efficient estimates of direct genetic effects are obtained from samples with siblings.
+If a :ref:`GRM <GRM>` is provided, an additional variance component will be added that models the correlation between individuals with genetic relatedness passing a chosen threshold specified by the '--sparse_thresh' argument (default is 0.05).

-To incorporate genotyped and phenotyped individuals without observed or imputed parental genotypes into the analysis, one can choose to use the unified estimator by supplying the '--impute_unrel' argument, which enables linear imputation of parental genotypes.
-If strong population structure (Fst greater than 0.01) is present and is of concern, one can use the sibling-difference method ('--sib_diff'), which analyzes individuals with at least one genotyped sibling by regressing phenotypes onto the proband genotypes and the average sib genotypes in the proband families, or the robust estimator ('--robust'), which performs separate family-based regressions for individuals categorized into different groups based on the status of their parental genotypes.
-Note that in the current version, the sibling-difference and the robust methods only produce direct effect estimates.
-See `Guan et al. 2022 <https://www.biorxiv.org/content/10.1101/2022.10.24.513611v1>`_ for more details.

-The script will use both :ref:`observed <observed genotypes>` and :ref:`imputed parental genotypes <imputed_file>` for analyses.
-Note that if no imputed parental genotypes are input, effects will be estimated using individuals with both parents or at least one sibs genotyped only, provided that a :ref:`pedigree file <pedigree>` is also input.
+Note that if no imputed parental genotypes are input, a :ref:`pedigree file <pedigree>` is required.
 (A pedigree input is not needed when inputting :ref:`imputed parental genotypes <imputed_file>`.)

 To deal with potential large genotype datasets, the script processes chromosome files sequentially, and allows parellel processing of each chromosome if '--cpus [NUM_CPUS]' is used.
 One can also provide the number of threads used by NumPy and Numba for each CPUs by providing '--threads [NUM_THREADS]'.
+We recommend increasing '--cpus' rather than '--threads' for most users.

 The script outputs summary statistics in both gzipped :ref:`text format <sumstats_text>` and :ref:`HDF5 format <sumstats_hdf5>`.